score-framework/py.ctx/docs/index_include.rst

 to the current interaction.
 It basically implements the `Context Object Pattern`_.

-A :term:`context`, as defined by this module, can be regarded as a smaller sibling of the HTTP session: It contains all required data to serve an HTTP request, for example.
+A *context*, as defined by this module, can be regarded as a smaller sibling of the HTTP session: It contains all required data to serve an HTTP request, for example.

 A context is not tied to interaction through HTTP, though.
-When a user opens a shell to the application, for example, the application should create a new context, where it could store the id of the authenticated user.
+When a user opens a shell to the application, the application should also create a new context, where it could store the id of the authenticated user.

 .. _Context Object Pattern: http://c2.com/cgi/wiki?ContextObject

-.. _ctx_configuration:
+.. _ctx_quickstart:

 Quickstart
 ==========